Hussein Kanji

 7

-His roles at Microsoft varied, but to give a flavor of the job, his last role was a directive from the top-down to help make their business units more acquisitive.
+Initially, Hussein didn’t plan to work in venture capital in Europe.
+Early in his career, he was advised by a prominent venture investor to gain big company experience, which led him to Microsoft in Seattle.
+He spent four years there.
+His roles at Microsoft varied, and his last role was a directive from the top-down to help make its business units more acquisitive.
 His work led to a sum total of zero M&A. Big companies are still big companies.

 Download Headshot